BlackVodka/PySM/README.md

 Long story short: Link the library core as dynamic library (NOT static!) and you should be good to go!

 References (German): [http://www.it-rechts-praxis.de/meldungen/Open-Source-Kommerzielle-Nutzung-von-LGPL-Libraries-12]

+## IX.
+Future plans / development progress
+At the moment, I'm quite satisfied with the achieved work and will have a look at bugfixes with the highest priority.
+For the near future I'm planing to enhance the library core code for pointer/memory protection, finally enabling it to get reviewed and certified for functional safety relevant projects according to ISO 26262 in companies.

+Another though I have in my mind for some days is the complete avoidance of yEd and creating a complete own GUI, which would have some benefits as e.g. having some graphical behaviour simulation abilities as known from other commercial products, which is the biggest 'would-like-to-have' feature I'm thinking of for now.